pankaj-singh-chamyal/Futurense_FF11/README.md

 1.)
 Store the Data file which is in CSV format in Local Machine.(Edge Node)  <br />
 2.)
 From Your Edge Node store the data in MySQL DB.                            <br />
 3.)
-Using Sqoop Job Incremental export the data to the HDFS.                     <br />
+Using Sqoop Job Incremental import the data to the HDFS.                     <br />
 4.)
 From HDFS store the data to the Hive warehouse and create table in Hive.       <br />
 5.)
 Create another table in hive Where table should be Dynamically Partition on Year and Month. <br />
 6.)
 Apply SCD Type-1 logic in hive. <br />